Identification

-There is no definition of “vulnerability” in Dutch law.
-In order to meet the obligations arising from Article 24 of the recast Asylum Procedures Directive and Article 29 of its preamble, Article 3.108b of the Aliens Decree provides that the IND shall examine from the start of the asylum procedure, until the end of this procedure, whether the individual applicant needs special procedural guarantees.
+There is no definition of ‘vulnerability’ in Dutch law.
+In order to meet the obligations arising from Article 24 of the recast Asylum Procedures Directive and recital 29 of its preamble, Article 3.108b of the Aliens Decree provides that the IND shall examine from the start of the asylum procedure, until the end of this procedure, whether the individual applicant needs special procedural guarantees.
 However, unaccompanied children are, by definition, considered as a vulnerable group in Dutch policy.

 Screening of vulnerability

-Before the start of the General asylum procedure in Track 4, therefore not in Tracks 1 and 2, a medical examiner from MediFirst examines, at least in theory, every asylum seeker, to assess whether they are mentally and physically able to be interviewed (see Registration).
+In asylum procedures, the IND occasionally encounters asylum applicants who experience psychological and/or medical issues.
+Such problems can influence the (substantive) course of the asylum procedure.
+Before the start of the General asylum procedure in Track 4 (therefore not in Tracks 1 and 2), a medical examiner from MediFirst examines, at least in theory, every asylum applicant, to assess whether they are mentally and physically able to be interviewed (see Registration).
 MediFirst is a private company working on behalf of the IND to provide medical advice in asylum procedures.
-In 2021, MediFirst took over this role from the FMMU organisation.
-MediFirst’s medical advice forms an important element in the decision as to how the asylum application will be handled.
-However, it should be noted that MediFirst is not an agency that identifies vulnerable asylum seekers as such; it solely gives advice to the IND as to whether the asylum seeker can be interviewed and, if so, what special needs they need in order to be interviewed, or what kind of limitations by the asylum seeker should be taken into account by the IND.
-MediFirst cannot be seen as a ‘product’ of the Istanbul Protocol, because its examination is solely limited as to whether the asylum seeker is physically and mentally able to be interviewed based on physical and/or mental limitations.
-The purpose of the medical advice is to:
+In 2021, MediFirst took over this role from the company called FMMU.
+MediFirst’s medical advice forms an important element in the decision as to how the asylum application will be handled by the IND.
+However, it should be noted that MediFirst is not an agency that identifies vulnerable asylum applicants as such; it solely gives advice to the IND as to whether the asylum applicant can be interviewed and, if so, what special needs they need in order to be interviewed, or what kind of limitations by the asylum applicant should be taken into account by the IND when deciding about an asylum request.

-- Advise the IND on how to address these limitations during the interviews and throughout the decision-making process on asylum applications.
+• Advise the IND on how to address these limitations during the interviews and throughout the decision-making process on asylum applications.

-The IND decides whether the way the interview is conducted for regular cases should be adapted based on MediFirst advice and remarks.
-The IND bases its decision to conduct and how to conduct a further interview on the medical advice from MediFirst itself, its own observations and those of other participants in the asylum procedure, like the asylum lawyer, the legal aid worker and the asylum seeker themselves.
+The IND decides whether the way the interview is conducted for regular cases should be adapted based on MediFirst’s advice and remarks.
+The IND bases its decision to conduct a first interview and how to conduct a further interview on the medical advice from MediFirst itself, its own observations and those of other participants in the asylum procedure (like the asylum lawyer, the legal aid worker from the Dutch Council for Refugees (VWN) and the asylum applicant themselves).
 Important documents in this context have been the IND Work Instructions 2010/13 and 2015/8.[2]
-Work Instruction 2015/8 contains a long list of indications, based on which it may be concluded that the asylum seeker is a vulnerable person.
+Work Instruction 2015/8 contains a long list of indications, based on which it may be concluded that the asylum applicant is a vulnerable person.
 This list is divided in several categories, for instance physical problems (e.g. pregnancy; being blind, deaf or handicapped) or psychological problems (traumatised, depressed or confused).
 It is explicitly noted that this is not an exhaustive list.
-Work Instructions 2021/9, on ’special procedural guarantees’[3] and instruction 2021/12 on the issue of ‘existing medical problems relating to the question of being able to conduct the interview and being able to take a decision’ were introduced in 2021.[4]
-They mark a confirmation and continuation of the previous Work Instructions above-mentioned that had been into effect for several years.

 Age assessment of unaccompanied children